jusporrer/Kalman-TD-Model/README.md

 We expect that the **Kalman TD model predicts well these results** compared to the standard TD.
 Only the Kalman TD model learns that cue weights must sum to 1 (i.e. value of the reward) and is encoded as negative covariance between weights.
 This implies that post-training inflation or deflation of one stimulus will cause changes in beliefs about the other stimulus, which is not possible in TD as it does not measure covariance.

-# How to Simulate the Kalman TD Model?
+# How to Simulate the Kalman TD Model ?

 ## Create the Stimuli
 First, we need to create the stimuli (i.e. conditioned stimuli) and their associated reward (i.e. unconditioned stimulus).
 For this we create a small function in the *functions.py* file.